mu40/babyseg/README.md

 The recommended way to run BabySeg is in a [container](docker/README.md).

+## Video

+Watch a 30-minute [video](https://www.youtube.com/watch?v=UZwUZQXhnBo) recording of a talk introducing the motivation and methodology behind BabySeg.

 ## Attribution

 If you find this work useful, please cite the relevant papers below.